CanonicalLtd/maas-docs/en/intel-rsd.md

 resources (e.g. disk space, memory, cores).
 It is an example of *composable hardware*.

-This allows for the request (allocate) of a machine without having to manually compose it beforehand.
-Modelling tools, such as [Juju][about-juju], can therefore leverage this when requesting a machine from MAAS, which will dynamically **create** and Deploy one.
+This means a machine request (allocate) can be made without having to make available machines beforehand.
+Modelling tools, such as [Juju][about-juju], can leverage this when requesting a machine from MAAS, which will dynamically **create** and Deploy one.
 Machines can also be requested directly from within MAAS.

 Functionality for composable hardware first appeared in MAAS 2.2 beta2.
 See the [MAAS 2.2.0 release notes][release-notes] for how to install the requisite